 If your PC is not sleeping after Clean Boot, try the next method.

 Fix 7 – Use Windows Troubleshooter To Fix Windows 10 Not Sleeping

 Windows Troubleshooter can sometimes solve an issue very effectively in Windows 10.
 The Troubleshooter can be helpful with resolving Windows 10 not sleeping issue.
 Follow these steps to run the Troubleshooter to fix the sleeping issue:

-When done, restart your PC and try to check if the Sleep option works.
+When done, try to check if the Sleep option works.
 If the Troubleshooter didn’t find any issue or didn’t fix the Windows 10 Not Sleeping issue, move on to the next method.

 Outdated Windows device drivers may be the reason to cause Sleep Mode Not Working in Windows 10.
 Updating Windows 10 to its latest version is something that it takes to update all the device drivers on your PC.
 After updating Windows 10, the sleep mode might work without any issue.

 Here’s a quick article that will tell you how to update Windows 10.
 After the update is complete, check if the Sleep mode is working in your Windows 10 PC.
 If not, try out the next method.